 Discriminating against employees regarded as having a disability is also prohibited.
 Perceived disability discrimination occurs when an employer makes assumptions about an employee's limitations.
 It may happen after employees return from medical leaves or when stigma surrounds certain conditions.

 Detecting discrimination based on medical conditions or disabilities can be challenging.
 Key questions include whether you were treated differently than colleagues without disabilities and whether negative comments about your condition were made.
 When in doubt, consult an employment lawyer for a comprehensive analysis.

 How Much Time Do I Have to File a Discrimination Complaint?

 Federal and state law require you to make a disability complaint within 300 days of the relevant event.
 This event is usually the adverse employment action.
 This can be the date you were terminated or the date you learned that they refused to hire you.
 For a failure to accommodate claim, this is usually the date you were told they were not going to accommodate your disability.

-How do I Make a Discrimination Complaint?
+How Do I File a Discrimination Complaint?

-How We Can Help
+How Our Employment Lawyers Can Help

 Navigating disability discrimination issues can be complex, but our experienced team is here to provide expert guidance and support to protect your rights in the workplace.
 You can use the button below to schedule a call back from a member of our team, or give us a call at 781-784-2322.